usnistgov/REFPROP-wrappers/wrappers/C_CPP/README.md

       pause
       ```
-   2. This will download the files in `/refprop` as part of its build process.
+   2. As part of the build process, this will download the entire REFPROP-wrappers repository and will also copy the example `/src` and `/include` directories to the top-level directory.
+   3. **Note:** In the new top-level `/external` directory, only the files in `/refprop/wrappers/C_CPP` need to be kept if you are just using the C/C++ wrapper.
-10. Open the `main.cpp` file in the `/src` directory for example code on how to call various REFPROP functions.
+9. Open the `main.cpp` file in the `/src` directory for example code on how to call various REFPROP functions.

 Alternative